 - Massillon Rotary Club awarded Eddie the 2007 Paul L. David Humanitarian Award.
 The Paul L. David Award honors an individual or business that has made an impact on western Stark County and demonstrates the ideals of Rotary, and to recognize and memorialize Mr. David for his commitment and contributions to his community.
 The Paul L. David Award is to encourage philanthropy, humanitarianism and support for community improvement and charitable efforts to those who are less fortunate.

-- VFW Post 3124, Massillon honored Eddie on four occasions with its Appreciation Award (2007, 2009, 2015 and 2016) for meritorious and distinguished service in furthering the Aims and Ideals of the Veterans of Foreign Wars of the United States; and, assisting the Blue Star Mothers, and Gold Star Families in erecting two monument markers in their honor, located in Veterans Memorial Park.
+- VFW Post 3124, Massillon honored Eddie on five occasions with its Appreciation Award (2007, 2009, 2015 & 2016) for meritorious and distinguished service in furthering the Aims and Ideals of the Veterans of Foreign Wars of the United States; and, assisting the Blue Star Mothers, and Gold Star Families in erecting two monument markers in their honor, located in Veterans Memorial Park.
+In 2017, Eddie was recognized with a Patriotic Excellence Award;

-- Massillon Lions Club awarded Eddie its Community Service and Leadership Award (2006) for his efforts in assisting the Club with the Lions Lincoln Theatre.
+- Massillon Lions Club awarded Eddie its Community Service and Leadership Award (2006) for his efforts in assisting the Club with the Lions Lincoln Theatre, a historical movie theatre in downtown Massillon.

-- Lebanese American Association of Stark County recognized Eddie with its Outstanding Service & Distinguished Leadership in Stark County Award (November 2013) and its Leadership & Commitment Award (January 1998).
+- Lebanese American Association of Stark County recognized Eddie with its Outstanding Service & Distinguished Leadership in Stark County Award (November 2013) and its Leadership & Commitment Award (January 1998); and,

 - Eddie & Margaret are the original Plaque Sponsors for the Massillon Academic Booster Club’s “Most Improved Student” Award given annually to six students attending Massillon’s elementary and middle schools.
 Since 1996, each school has the name of the student who received the Award affixed to the school’s Plaque that is prominently displayed in the school.

-Elum is a founding member of the Western Stark County Homeless Task Force, a collaborative effort formed in 2006 by the Court, governmental agencies, local churches and clergy together with social service agencies to eradicate homelessness, tackle poverty issues, and food insecurity in Stark County.
-Elum together with The Massillon Salvation Army and other housing agencies are working on the implementation of a Landlord/Tenant Mediation Program to assist landlords, tenants and their attorneys with housing issues and rental assistance.
+Eddie is a founding member of the Western Stark County Homeless Task Force, a collaborative effort formed in 2006 by the Court, governmental agencies, local churches and clergy together with social service agencies to eradicate homelessness, tackle poverty issues, and food insecurity in Stark County.
+Elum together with The Massillon Salvation Army and other housing agencies have established a Landlord/Tenant Mediation Program to assist landlords, tenants and their attorneys with housing issues and rental assistance.
 In 1992, Eddie was a co-founder of the Family Living Center, a residential housing program to assist homeless families with children obtain permanent housing; attain self-sufficiency skills and employment opportunities.
 In 2011, City Bible Church and the Akron Canton Connection recognized Eddie’s efforts and dedication in assisting the relocation of the Family Living Center to a larger facility with additional resources to support the community’s homeless families.

 Judge Elum is a former member of the Board of Trustees of Massillon Community Hospital and Doctors Hospital (“Affinity Medical Center”) and was instrumental, during the merger of these hospitals, in obtaining substantial benefits for the Family Living Center, a homeless shelter located on the campus of Massillon Community Hospital and medical services for the West Stark Medical Clinic, a medical clinic for the uninsured and underinsured located adjacent to the hospital.